 Cuba Exhausts Fuel Supplies as Energy Crisis Hits Critical Threshold

-The island nation's energy minister reported a total depletion of diesel and fuel oil stocks, triggering widespread blackouts and the largest protests in Havana this year.
+The island nation's energy minister reported a total depletion of diesel and fuel oil stocks, triggering widespread blackouts and the largest protests in

 Primary source: BBC World News.
 Full source links and update notes are below.